YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 The distance $d$ here is called the 'luminosity distance'.
 It can be estimated using the *parallax* method as explained below.
 In practice this concept can not be used for objects too far from us.
 For distances on larger (cosmological) scales, have a look [here](../distances/).

-So overall, stars are rather simple objects, which can be (in first approximation) charaterized fully by 4 numbers : their temperature $T$, their radius $R$, their luminosity $L$ and their distance $d$.
+So overall, stars are rather simple objects, as their observable properties can be (in first approximation) charaterized by 4 numbers : their temperature $T$, their radius $R$, their luminosity $L$ and their distance $d$.
 Let's now see how we can infer these four properties from concrete measurements with telescopes.

-**Exercice: try to list all the hypothesis we assumed in order to fully describe a star with these four parameters.
+**Exercice: try to list all the hypothesis we assumed in order to  describe stars with these four parameters.
 For each hypothesis, discuss what could be their limits.**
 <details>
   <summary>Solution</summary>
   We assumed the following: